Must eat Montreal Foods to try

 Whenever I plan a trip I always scour Pinterest, Instagram, and Yelp to find the best things to eat in that country or city.
-Luckily I didn’t need to research where to eat in Montreal, one of my closest friends that was born and raised there gave me a local’s recommendations on Montreal cuisine and they did NOT disappoint.
-Get your forks ready…
+Luckily I didn't need to research the must eat Montreal foods I had to try.
+One of my closest friends that was born and raised there gave me a local's recommendations on Montreal cuisine and they did NOT disappoint.
+Get your forks ready...

 1. Poutine at La Banquise

 Obviously.
 POUTINE!
 Every late night in Spain while we ate our post-disco Schwarma, Alex and Caroline (my favorite Canadians) never let me forget that poutine would have really hit the spot instead.

 French fries, cheese curds, and gravy: that's all you need.
 We followed Alex's recommendation and ate Poutine at La Banquise.
 We ordered a classic no-frills poutine and - because I'm a Texan always - I also ordered a Taquise (with tomatoes, guac, and sour cream).
 The portions were huge but we cleaned both plates.
 We had poutine in Quebec a few times but this was the best.
 It's open 24 hours and only accepts cash (there's an ATM on property).

 2. Bagels in Mile End